-2-1.
-Roles and responsibilities of the Board of Auditors and Company Auditors and employees in divisions in charge of corporate internal audit, in accordance with the audit policy and audit plans for each fiscal year.
+Acting independently of the Board of Directors, the Board of Auditors and the Company Auditors endeavor to gather information and maintain an appropriate audit environment by communicating effectively with Directors, and employees in divisions in charge of corporate internal audit, in accordance with the audit policy and audit plans for each fiscal year.
 The Company Auditors are to attend meetings of the Board of Directors and other important meetings, and are to also appropriately call for explanations and contribute to dialogue.